21huntmik/codeCamp2021/README.md

 ### Current Bugs

-- [ ] No variability in CS final math course selection.
+- [x] No variability in CS final math course selection.

 ### Features Actively in Development
 - [ ] Allow functionality for IT major
-- [ ] Change CS from having theory/app dev elective choices to allowing full elective selection
+- [x] Change CS from having theory/app dev elective choices to allowing full elective selection
-- [ ] Allow users to select which math class they would like to take
+- [x] Allow users to select which math class they would like to take
+- [ ] 3 schedule permutation front end display prototype
+- [ ] "Desired Graduation Date" input (just front end, not functional)
+- [ ] Hover Descriptions

 ### Planned Features